Bengal1/AI-for-Robot/README.md

 this project Implements RTAB-Map as well as Gmapping.
 I have found it to improve 2D mapping. the 2D mappinimg of RTAB-Map only is quite noisy and It make it difficult for the robot to navigate in the environment.

+maybe something about corona virus

 tell about hygie and purebot

-Related Publications:

-maybe something about corona virus

-project description and creduts for using ready packages with links.

 ### Hardware requierments:
 1. single-board computers (SBC) - Nvidia Jetson, Raspberry Pi et cetera.
 2. ***Camera***
 3. Robot for implementation (optional).

+## Related Publications:

 ## Installation Instructions
 1. Install ROS - [ROS Installation Instructions](http://wiki.ros.org/melodic/Installation/Ubuntu)